shariful10/Sports-Gear/README.md

 * Then Create Classes Page
 * Then Implement Dynamic Title Using React Helmet
 * Dark Mode Added On Full Website
+* Tanstack Query Use On Manage Users Page
+* Use Axios Call On Auth State Change

 ### Used Packages:
+* axios
 * swiper
 * daisyui
 * firebase